-- 9. The IRI patents disclose systems and methods for distributing and granting access to data where data is stored in multiple external computer databases.
-The IRI patents address the difficult problem of authorizing access to protected information records where authorization will depend based on the access privileges of the user. - 10.
-The below diagram shows the IRI patent family tree, a pending IRI patent application, and the IRI patents Oracle infringes.
+- 5. The IRI patents have been cited in twenty-six issued patents and published patent applications assigned to Symantec.2 - 6.
+The IRI patents disclose systems and methods for distributing and granting access to data where data is stored in multiple external computer databases.
+The IRI patents address the difficult problem of authorizing access to protected information records where authorization will depend on the access privileges of the user. - 7.
+The following diagram shows the IRI patent family tree, a pending IRI patent application, and the IRI patents Symantec is accused of infringing.